MicrosoftDocs/visualstudio-docs/docs/ide/navigating-code.md

 ## Peek Definition

 Peek Definition displays the definition of the selected element in a window without navigating away from your current location in the code editor.
-For more information, see [How to: View and Edit Code by Using Peek Definition](../ide/how-to-view-and-edit-code-by-using-peek-definition-alt-plus-f12.md) and [Go To Defintion and Peek Definition](../ide/go-to-and-peek-definition.md).
+For more information, see [How to: View and Edit Code by Using Peek Definition](../ide/how-to-view-and-edit-code-by-using-peek-definition-alt-plus-f12.md) and [Go To Definition and Peek Definition](../ide/go-to-and-peek-definition.md).

 Input        | Function
 ------------ | ---